Economic Principles in Cell Biology

 Atelier SEnS

-The Atelier SEnS workshop for young scientists or engineers (called Atelier SEnS: science, environment, societies) will be held by Sophie Quinton, Simon Castellan, and Noé Lahaye.
-The workshop provides an opportunity, especially for PhD students, to think about defining decisions for their future life and career.
+The workshop Atelier SEnS ("Science, environment, society") on Thursday will be held by Sophie Quinton and Natalia Kotelnikova-Weiler.
+The workshop addresses young scientists and engineers and provides an opportunity, especially for PhD students, to think about defining decisions for their future life and career.
 More information can be found here.